K-arch27/K-Arch/README.md

 - Firefox Included if you need to consult the Arch Wiki

-- Auto-Installer custom options per user choices (Keymap, Locale, Username, Hostname, Kernel, Shell, Graphical Environement, Choice of Repo, Aur Helper, etc..)  variation of my script found there : https://github.com/K-arch27/archscript
+- Auto-Installer custom options per user choices (Keymap, Locale, Username, Hostname, Kernel, Shell, Graphical Environement, Choice of Repo, Aur Helper)

 - Possibility to add package of your choice during install (If pacman find them in the repo)